Key Takeaways

 • Different types of anxiety disorders impact people and their sleep differently.

-• Anxiety at night can keep people from falling asleep, creating a loop of insomnia, stress, and worry.
+• Anxiety can keep people from falling asleep, creating a loop of insomnia, stress, and worry.

 • Practicing good sleep hygiene and seeking professional help is essential to managing anxiety-related sleep issues.